parmentelat/r2lab-obsolete/rhubarbe/README.md

 ## for deployment (P2)

 * think of some other name ?
-  * imaging makes sense for load & save but for wait or list ?
+  * rhubarbe makes sense for load & save but for wait or list ?

 * packaging (pypi?)